hongvincent/LSDS_Gemini/README.md

 ## Acknowledgements

-Special thanks to the developers and maintainers of the FastAPI, Selenium, and Google Gemini AI libraries, which made this project possible.
+Special thanks to the developers and maintainers of the Google Gemini, FastAPI, Selenium, and libraries, which made this project possible.